anthonywu/anthonywu/README.md

 For over 20 years, everything I touch at work, I ship!

+- Early career: Eng at YouTube during early scale up years at Google.
+- Co-Founder and CTO at LearnSprout, a Python data company acquired by Apple in 2016.
+- 4+ years embedded with an org of math/physics PhDs helping with their software and infrastructure.

 With a strong belief in _action begets information_ and always working with a sense of urgency, I help my teams compete and win.

 My engineering philosophy is centered around agility: plan and execute in short cycles of hours or days.